This time around, Bernie Sanders has a tougher sale: himself

 But it's not just about the message anymore.

-"We hear from a lot of our own members that the number-one thing they want is to beat Trump," he said.
-And though they agree with Sanders, they don’t think he’s the candidate best equipped to do it.
+"We hear from a lot of our own members that the No. 1 thing they want is to beat Trump," he said.
+And though they agree with Sanders, they don’t think he’s the candidate best equipped to do it, Green added.